 One of the most important places in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, an influential and revered religious figure.
 In Buddhism, though, it's not the destination, but the journey that counts.

 The cobbled pathway leading to Okunoin passes by over 200,000 mossy gravestones and memorials under a thick green canopy of ancient cedar trees.
 Famous historical figures, great samurai, and royalty rub shoulders with more prosaic modern heroes of business and industry.

 Koyasan tours and experiences

 One of the big draws of a visit to Koyasan is the range of experiences and activities on offer from meditation, sutra-copying and matcha tea experiences to private tours with a monk as your tour guide.

 If you only have time for a single tour, reserve a spot on the Okunoin Night Tour, which departs every evening (except on the 20th of the month) from Ekoin Temple.
 An English-speaking monk will lead you through the cemetery by torchlight recounting anecdotes and letting you in on little-known secrets.

 Apart from the other tour participants, you will have Okunoin entirely to yourself, without the daytime crowds.
-If lucky, you may be able to spot flying squirrels, fireflies, and large frogs.
+If lucky, you may be able to spot flying squirrels and fireflies.